JupiterXiaoxiaoYu/zkwasm-development-recipe/docs/zkwasm-mini-rollup/Rollup Convention.md

 The above code can store all the events that shall be processed in a same specific counter to the storage.
 This is particularly useful to save the memory space and improve the performance.

 !!!info
-    We will cover how to leverage the event queue and time-based events in other chapters.
+    We will cover how to leverage the event queue and time-based events in [Implementing Time-Driven Events](../Development%20Guide/Implementing%20Time-Driven%20Events.md) chapter.